Study Abroad in Scandinavia (DIS Stockholm)

 Sweden is one of the largest exporters of music in the world, with decades of incredible success from songwriters and producers

 A valid passport is required to participate in this program.
 You will also need a Visa for this program and DIS will help you with the process.
+To receive a Swedish Residence Permit, you will need to go to the Embassy in Washington D.C. for an appointment.
 More information regarding the visa application process is available upon acceptance to the program.

 Applications become available online one semester before the program start date, based on the following timeline:

 - Fall/Year programs: December

 8/18/2023 to 12/16/2023

 1/13/2023 to 5/13/2023

 Check out the full academic calendar online here.